 The Bigger Your Telescope, the Less Portable It Is

-Smaller telescopes on the other hand can practically fit in your arms and set up within a few minutes!
+Those who own larger telescopes are either willing to deal with it, or they simply keep it at home.
+Smaller telescopes on the other hand can practically fit in your arms and be set up within a few minutes!

 Now that you have been given the advice of this article before you purchase your first telescope, it’s now time to learn about the types of telescopes, and what specifications are most important!
 Check out The Three Types of Telescopes.